 Peace Players is a nonprofit, amateur theatre group that supports the arts in Peace River.

-In the 1920 to 40s drama in Peace River was performed mainly by the schools with some isolated adult productions.
+From the 1920 to '40s, drama in Peace River was performed mainly by the schools with some isolated adult productions.

-During the 1950s Hal Sisson and Bill Seaman organized an open air “12 Foot Davis Night”, with Hal and Bill, and, occasionally, Cliff Green, providing the entertainment.
-During 1961-66 the Peace River High School, under the direction of Don Weaver, won six drama festivals.
+During the 1950s, Hal Sisson and Bill Seaman organized an open-air 12 Foot Davis Night, with Hal and Bill and occasionally Cliff Green providing the entertainment.
+From 1961 to '66, the Peace River High School, under the direction of Don Weaver, won six drama festivals.
 This set the scene for the first PRHS Musical, L’il Abner, which also included adults from the community.

-An attempt was made to form an adult theatrical club in 1965 by Marlene Olson, Jim Weaver, Hal Sisson and Don Weaver; however, the community did not respond to the challenge.
+In 1965, Marlene Olson, Jim Weaver, Hal Sisson and Don Weaver attempted to form an adult theatrical club; however, the community did not respond to the challenge.

-Over the years Peace Players has produced up to four local productions per season and in conjunction with Alberta Culture, Peace Players has arranged to bring in professional theatre to Peace River.
+Over the years, Peace Players has produced up to four local productions per season and, in conjunction with Alberta Culture, has arranged to bring in professional theatre to Peace River.

-In addition to dramatic presentations Peace Players has also brought in the Alberta Ballet and the ESO.
+In addition to dramatic presentations, Peace Players has also brought in the Alberta Ballet and the Edmonton Symphony Orchestra (ESO).